Federal judge strikes down 'troubling' California sanctuary state law, upholds two others

 Calling that provision a "troubling" restraint that places employers in a "precarious situation," Mendez said the state had overstepped its authority by "impermissibly discriminat[ing] against those who choose to deal with" federal authorities.

-The Supremacy Clause precludes California from actively interfering with federal immigration authorities, and Mendez said the workplace provision crossed that line.
+The Constitution's Supremacy Clause precludes California from actively interfering with federal immigration authorities, and Mendez said the workplace provision crossed that line.

 TRUMP: CALIFORNIA SANCTUARY LAWS HAVE SPARKED A REBELLION